ddadaal/vpn-as-proxy/README.md

 We can utilize SSH client's `ProxyCommand` config to use HTTP proxy.

 Please checkout this stackoverflow question (https://stackoverflow.com/questions/19161960/connect-with-ssh-through-a-proxy).
 Replace `PROXYHOST:PROXYPORT` with the address and port of this proxy server.
-Mainly the following steps is required:
+The configurations mainly include the following steps:

 1. Install needed programs
    - In Arch Linux the programs are `openbsd-netcat` and `connect`.
 It differs in different distributions and OSs, so please check out the stackoverflow question above.
-2. Add the following content into `~/.ssh/config`
+2. Add the following content into `~/.ssh/config`, replacing the content in <> accordingly

 ```
 Host <The address to be connected with proxy>
-    ProxyCommand          nc -X connect -x <proxy server address>:<proxy server port> %h %p
+    ProxyCommand          nc -X connect -x localhost:<proxy server port in .env> %h %p
 ```

-If you encounter any error, check out other answers and comments.
+If you encounter any error, check out other answers and comments in that stackoverflow question.

 This is the recommended approach.

-## 2. Using SSH client in this image.
+## 2. Using SSH client in this image

 SSH is installed in the image.
 When the container is running, you can access the container by starting a `/bin/bash` process.
 The `~/.ssh` directory is mapped to `/root/.ssh` of the container, so the container shares SSH key pairs with the host.